morfeojs/morfeo/packages/core/README.md

 }
 ```

-The theme specification provides 2 slices that helps you to customize this result: `breakpoints` and `mediaQueries`.
+The theme specification provides 2 slices that help you to customize this result: `breakpoints` and `mediaQueries`.
 In breakpoints you can set the breakpoints corresponding to `xs`, `sm`, `md`, `lg` or your custom breakpoints, in `mediaQueries` you can (optionally) customize the media queries that will be generated.

 ### Advanced

-Both theme and parsers singleton are extendible, in this way your can define custom parsers for your custom properties of even create new theme slices to customize your design language.
+Both theme and parsers singletons are extendible, in this way you can define custom parsers for your custom properties or even create new theme slices to customize your design language.

-Extending morfeo it's pretty easy but to ensure you follow the best practice, here you'll find some advanced topic that will may help you:
+Extending morfeo it's pretty easy but to ensure you follow the best practice, here you'll find some advanced topic that may help you:

 #### Augmenting Typescript definitions

-We loves typescript, in fact morfeo is competely written in typescript!
-Since you can define new theme slices or add other values to each slice in your theme, this customization shoul match the theme definition.
-To do that we suggest to use [Declaration Merging and Module Augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html) to customize the definition of the interface Theme.
+We :heart: typescript, in fact, morfeo is completely written in typescript!
+Since you can define new theme slices or add other values to each slice in your theme, this customization should match the theme definition.
+To do that we suggest using [Declaration Merging and Module Augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html) to customize the definition of the Theme interface.

 Create a declaration file (for example `morfeo.d.ts` or `types.d.ts`):